 CCM is focused on excellence in teaching and lifelong learning through the delivery of exceptional programs and services that reflect a dedication to inclusiveness and diversity, educational advancement, cultural enrichment and workforce development.
 A dedicated faculty engaged in research and practice provides CCM students with a learning environment that has produced one of the highest graduation and transfer rates among New Jersey’s community colleges.

 CCM also provides multiple opportunities to be engaged in an active student life program.
-In particular, there are more than 50 student clubs and organizations, award-winning student newspaper and literary magazine, and nine intercollegiate athletic sports programs for men and women.”
+In particular, there are more than 50 student clubs and organizations, an award-winning student newspaper and literary magazine, and eight intercollegiate athletic sports programs for men and women.

-Included among its distinctions, CCM is the only community college in New Jersey to be named a National Center of Academic Excellence in Cyber Defense Education by the National Security Agency and Department of Homeland Security.
+Included among its distinctions, CCM was the first community college in New Jersey to be named a National Center of Academic Excellence in Cyber Defense Education by the National Security Agency and Department of Homeland Security.
 Along with a strong STEM foundation, the college is known for the quality of its liberal arts, performing arts, health science, and culinary and hospitality programs.

-CCM is fully accredited by the Middle States Commission on Higher Education.
+CCM is fully accredited by the Middle States Commission on Higher Education, 3624 Market Street, Philadelphia, PA 19104, 267-284-5000 (June 2018).
 Its other accreditations include Accreditation Council for Business Schools & Programs, Engineering Technology Accreditation Commission of ABET, New Jersey Board of Nursing and Accreditation Commission for Education in Nursing, Commission on Accreditation for Respiratory Care and the Joint Review Committee on Education in Radiologic Technology.

 Within recent years, CCM has experienced significant growth in its course and program offerings.
 In 2018, responding to labor force demands and the interests of students, the college launched programs in animation and virtual reality and expanded its cyber security offerings to high school students.
-It also has expanded and updated its facilities, including the construction of a LEED certified Horticultural and Technology building and a Music Technology facility, along with the renovation of its Learning Resource and Media centers.
+It also has expanded and updated its facilities, including the construction of a LEED certified Landscape and Horticultural Technology building, a Music Technology Center, and an Advanced Manufacturing and Engineering Center, along with the renovation of its Learning Resource and Media centers.

-Looking ahead, the college plans to construct an Engineering and Manufacturing building, establish a virtual hospital for its health science departments and expand program offerings in those areas.
-In addition, it plans to build upon its technology and cyber security offerings to provide more students with the opportunity to take advantage of these high job growth areas.
+Looking ahead, the college plans to establish the Paragano Family Foundation Healthcare Simulation Center on its campus for its health science departments and expand program offerings in those areas.
+In addition, the college continues to build upon its technology offerings and Workforce Development programs to provide more individuals with the opportunity to take advantage of high job growth areas.